 - R6 offers greater thermal efficiency than R-4 ducting.

-- Using R6 ducting in your ducting installation means you get a less efficient HVAC system.
+- Using R6 ducting in your ducting installation means you get a less efficient HVAC system than the optimal one with R8 ducting.

 R8 Ducting Pros and Cons